sublee/subl.ee/resume.md

     {: .note }

 :   Focused on parallel training of convolutional neural networks, including
     large-scale data parallelism and pipeline parallelism.

-    Developed and published [torchgpipe][], which is a [GPipe][] implementation in PyTorch.
+Developed and published a pipeline parallelism library in PyTorch named [torchgpipe][].

-    Developed a serverless training framework and a distributed hyperparameter search platform for AutoML.
+    Developed a serverless training framework and a distributed hyperparameter search platform for an AutoML service.

 [kakaobrain]: https://kakaobrain.com/
 [torchgpipe]: https://torchgpipe.readthedocs.io/